uccross/uccross.github.io/projects.md

 <img src="OSRE2021image.jpg" alt="Light bulb with digital business interface" valign="middle" />

+### We are happy to announce we have been selected as a GSoC mentor organization.
+Please refer to our [proposal template and application process](https://cross.ucsc.edu/programs/gsoc_application_template.html) for details on how to apply for a GSoC contributor slot.

 This list of projects are meant for student and other up-and-coming developers interested in contributing to participating Universiy of California-based open source projects.
 The list below notes the UC-based open source project and ideas associated to each that were submitted by a UC-affiliated mentor.
 If you have any questions, please visit our Gitter channel: [![Join the chat at https://gitter.im/uccross/gsoc](https://badges.gitter.im/uccross/gsoc.svg)](https://gitter.im/uccross/gsoc?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)